Day 1: Arrival in Škofia Loka

 Now slightly tipsy, waylaying bike assembly and exploring Škofia Loka seemed like a much better idea.
 Not setting off until tomorrow we had all day, and the whole town seemed to be celebrating – medieval style!

 Luckily this risk seemed to go my way, and by the time we got around to building the bikes, everything went back together without any trouble.
-All sorted, there was now only one sleep until I discovered whether or not I liked bike packing.
+All sorted, there was now only one sleep until I discovered whether or not I liked bike packing in Slovenia.
 Another gamble I really hoped would pay off…

 Day 2: Škofia Loka to Lake Bled